henryk-kramer/quartz-lang/grammar/syntax_analysis/pattern_matching.md

 ### Definition

-`^` is used when you want to match to match and not bind to a variable.
+`^` is used when you want to match and not bind to a variable.

 ### Examples